manches3003/hackapaws_capstone_project/README.md

 # hackapaws_capstone_project
 The project is comparing the mortality rates of US citizens with the number of medicinal sales from 2015-2025.
+We have used 2 different datasets one of the US death rate and the other of the medicinal sales over the years.
+We have used different data analytical operations like data cleansing, data visualisation, data modeling and recording the final results and conclusion.